 Internationally educated applicants who have not yet submitted an application and/or not met the requirements for practising registration in B.C.

 Applicants whose record with the college includes evidence of not meeting the good character, fitness or competence to practice requirements

 Applicants who have not yet passed the exam requirement for the nursing role they are applying for (but may be eligible for provisional registration, if the exam is the only requirement outstanding).

 Important: Download and save the application form before completing all sections.

 Once you have completed all sections of the application form, please email your application to BCCNM Registration at firstname.lastname@example.org.

 Once you have submitted your application, a member of the Registration team may follow up with you for more information while assessing your application.

-Temporary Emergency Registration is granted for periods of 180 days and will be automatically extended as long as the public health emergency remains in effect.
-BCCNM will work with government, the health authorities and other stakeholders to determine when to end temporary emergency registration.
+Temporary emergency registration is granted for periods of 180 days and will be automatically extended as long as the BCCNM registrar’s emergency declaration is in effect.
 When BCCNM announces that TER is repealed, the registration of individuals holding TER will expire 15 days following the announcement.
 Current TERs will be communicated with directly to inform them of their updated registration expiry date.